 - Placement of shotcrete to the required design wall thickness

 After shotcrete has cured, repeat sequence for successive rows of soil nails.
 Continue the process to the final design depth (wall height).

 Need Our Help?

+Our experienced and professional project management, engineering, and install teams are here to work with you to provide an economical and reliable solution to your next earth retention/shoring project.
 We're proud to be your local experts in deep foundations, concrete lifting, leveling and sealing, and retention systems.
 Interested in learning more or speaking with one of our solution specialists?
 Email email@example.com or click here to meet our commercial team.